chris-martin/password-hardening/README.md

 - Java 6 or greater (tested with Java 7 update 13)
 - Linux (tested on Fedora Core 18)

+- The following dependencies are provided with the source or downloaded automatically at compilation time:

+    - sbt (for build)
+    - Guava (for general Java utilities)
+    - Argparse4J (for command-line argument parsing)
+    - JLine (for console input)
+    - Commons Math (for statistics)
+    - JSR 305 (for @Nullable annotation)

 Usage
 -----